The CPAP humidifier can help alleviate important problems with CPAP therapy.

 The CPAP passover humidifier operation is:

-The main problem people come across with using a CPAP with humidifier is what is known as CPAP hose rainout.
+The main problem people come across with using a CPAP with humidifier is what is known as CPAP condensation or rainout.
 This means that water starts to collect in the mask and can be noisy and annoying.
 There is also a risk of breathing in a drop or two of water.

 The rainout occurs when the humidifier temperature is too high for the temperature of the room.
 You can avoid this problem in a couple of ways: